Fieldfisher

 Fieldfisher LLP is a multinational law firm headquartered in London.
-The firm has 25 offices across Europe, China and the United States (Silicon Valley).
+The firm has 26 offices located in countries around the world.
 It advises national and multinational corporations, financial institutions and governments.
+Fieldfisher is also known for its Alternative Legal Services (ALS) operations, in areas such as contract management and financial trading documentation.

 History

 Origins to 2000

 The origins of Fieldfisher can be traced back to the founding of the law firm Field Roscoe & Co. by Edwin Wilkins Field in 1835.
 In 1865, Theodore Waterhouse founded Waterhouse & Co.
 In 1897, Charles Fisher started his articles with Thomas Peacock, which later became TF Peacock Fisher.
 In 1930, Field Roscoe merged with Treherne Higgins.
 In 1969, Field Roscoe and TF Peacock Fisher merged to form Field Fisher & Co.

 In 1972, Field Fisher & Co. merged with Martineau and Reid to become Field Fisher Martineau.
 Field Fisher Waterhouse was created in 1989 by the merger of Field Fisher Martineau and Waterhouse & Co.

 In 1998, Field Fisher Waterhouse merged with media and communications firm Allison & Humphreys to complement its IT and internet expertise.
 The BBC was one of the key clients that A&H lawyers brought to the firm.